KWDB/docs/en/db-administration/db-object-mgmt/ts-db/range-mgmt-ts.md

 # Ranges

+KWDB stores all user data and almost all system data in a sorted map of key-value pairs.
+This keyspace is divided into contiguous chunks called ranges.
+Therefore, you can find every key in one range.

+From a SQL perspective, a table initially maps to a single range, where each key-value pair in the range represents a single row in the table.
+As soon as the size of a range reaches 512 MiB, it is split into two ranges.
+This process continues for these new ranges as the table continues growing.
+When the table decreases, the ranges will be automatically merged.
+Note that KWDB supports Mark-Sweep.
+Therefore, ranges are not merged immediately after the data is removed.
+Ranges are merged only when the removed data is garbage collected.

+Each range belongs to a specific zone.
+When rebalancing ranges in a cluster, the system will consider zone configurations to ensure all constraints are complied with.
+For details about zones, see [Zones](./zone-mgmt-ts.md).

 KWDB supports using the `SELECT * from kwdb_internal.ranges` statement to check ranges about a time-series database and table.

 ## ALTER RANGE